phuc-nt/slack-browser-mcp-server/README.md

 [Creates interactive message with buttons, status indicators, and rich formatting]
 ```

-**Advanced Search with Custom Queries:**
+**Advanced Search with 50+ Query Patterns:**

 ```
-Human: Find all messages about "deployment" in #general from last week
+Human: Find all deployment discussions with issues in engineering channels from last week

-AI Assistant: I'll use search_messages with custom query operators.
+AI Assistant: I'll use search_messages with comprehensive query patterns.
-[Uses: "in:general after:2025-08-05 deployment" - returns relevant discussions]
+[Uses: "(deployment AND (error OR issue OR problem)) in:engineering has:thread after:last week"]
 ```

-**Thread Collection via Search:**
+**AI-Optimized Information Synthesis:**

 ```
-Human: Get all conversations about the incident from yesterday
+Human: Analyze all decision discussions in leadership channels and extract outcomes

-AI Assistant: I'll search for incident-related threads using custom queries.
+AI Assistant: I'll use integrated search + thread analysis workflow.
-[Uses: "after:2025-08-11 (incident OR outage OR down)" - returns complete conversations]
+[Uses: '"decision" OR "approved" OR "resolved" in:leadership has:thread during:last month' → get_thread_replies for complete context → comprehensive decision analysis]
 ```

 **Dynamic Status Updates:**